BodhiOng/Calculator-ReactJS/README.md

 - Responsive design that adapts to different screen sizes.
 - Keyboard support for seamless input.

-## Live Demo

-You can view a live demo of the calculator at [Calculator](https://bodhiong.github.io/Calculator/).

 ## Installation

 To get started with the Calculator app, follow these steps: